Villa Insurgentes: History

-El Calabazal was founded in the year 1555 – 1595 by a group of Realists guided by Juan de Salas and Bernardino de Salas at an important time in the state's history.
-It is not known if the two men were related.
+The town of El Calabazal was founded in the year 1555 – 1595 by a group of Realists led by Juan de Salas and Bernardino de Salas at an important time in Zacateca's history.
+It's unknown if the two men were related.

 Bearing the image of Saint Joseph (San José in Spanish), the Cristelos founded the church between 1801 and 1818.
 The roof of the stone church was supported with pines cut from the hill, harvested by the community with their own hands.
 They also created the first cemetery in the municipality of Sombrerete.

 In 1975 the former archbishop of Duran Mons, Antonio López Aviña, expanded the San José del Calabazal Parish (Saint Joseph Calabazal Parish) which was very small.
 To not destroy the old parish, he added it to the existing one.

-There is an old cross on the top of the hill, placed in 1940, which was named De la Santa Cruz Misionera because it was blessed by a Missionary priest who came to town.
-There is a celebration on May 22 with traditional dance, mañanitas and relic in the Parras neighborhood.
+There is an old cross on the top of the hill, placed there in 1940, named De la Santa Cruz Misionera because it was blessed by a Missionary priest who came to town.
+There is an annual celebration on the 22nd of May with a traditional dance, mañanitas and a relic in the Parras neighborhood.

-In 1972 another holy cross was made in the neighborhood of La Laguna which is celebrated on May 2 by all the masons of the community with dance, gunpowder, relic, mass, and the rosary.
+In 1972 another holy cross was made in the neighborhood of La Laguna which is celebrated by the masons of the community on the 2nd of May with dancing, gunpowder, a relic, mass, and praying of the rosary.